From September, the Student Council will be led by Molly Doran and Shannon Birkett (both Y13)

-The Student Council is made up of 26 members; one rep in each tutor set plus 6 members of the Executive Committee.
+The Student Council is made up of 26 members; one rep in each tutor set from Y7-11 plus 6 members of the Executive Committee (all Y13)

 The aim of our Student Council is to ensure that all of our students have a voice and are able to positively contribute to shaping our whole school ethos and community.
 Therefore every student is given the opportunity to take part and vote in the Student Council.
 It is important that all students feel they have a way of expressing their wishes or points of view in a safe and friendly environment; with the view of making every experience for each student the best it can possibly be.